abellimz/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming an existing tag

+**MSS**

+1. User requests to rename a tag from `TAGNAME` to `NEWTAG`
+2. AddressBook confirms the change with the user
+3. User confirms the rename operation
+4. AddressBook renames the tag 'TAGNAME' to 'NEWTAG'<br>
+Use case ends.

+**Extensions**

+1a.
+The input tag cannot be found in AddressBook

+> 1a1.
+AddressBook requests for a new 'TAGNAME'
+> 1a2.
+User enters new 'TAGNAME' for rename<br>
+Steps  1a1-1a2 are repeated until the 'TAGNAME' can be found.<br>
+Use case resumes from Step 2.

+1b.
+The number of parameters given is not 2

+> 1b1.
+AddressBook shows an error message
+> 1b2.
+User enters the correct arguments<br>
+Steps  1b1-1b2 are repeated until the parameters are correct/<br>
+Use case resumes from Step 2.

 ## Appendix C : Non Functional Requirements